sqlancer/sqlancer/README.md

 * An (older) Pivoted Query Synthesis (PQS) talk is available on [YouTube](https://www.youtube.com/watch?v=yzENTaWe7qg).
 * PingCAP has implemented PQS in a tool called [wreck-it](https://github.com/chaos-mesh/wreck-it).
+* More information on our DBMS testing efforts and the bugs we found is available [here](https://www.manuelrigger.at/dbms-bugs/).